The Net Promoter Score introduced a new language of loyalty.

 We also again see 10s accounting for a disproportionate amount of the recommendations, continuing to suggest the extreme responders are a better predictor of behavior.

 The percentage of recommendations coming from promoters are similar, albeit lower (especially the most recent purchase recommendations), to Reichheld’s reported 80% of recommendations coming from promoters.
-This difference could be that we’re only using data from a 30, 60, or 90-day window; a larger time period may likely increase the number of recommendations.
+This difference could be that we’re using only data from a 30, 60, or 90-day window; a larger time period may likely increase the number of recommendations.
 Research by Kumar et al. found that the optimum referral time was 90 days for telecom companies and 180 days for financial services.

 Interestingly though, in looking at Table 1, a similar but often higher percentage of respondents report recommending at 30 days than at 60 or 90 days.
 This could be because respondents better remember recommendations for a shorter time period or it’s a seasonal anomaly.
 The time period we collected data for (the first 30 days included Christmas) may also be contributing to the higher short-term rates.
 We’re also relying on self-reported recommendations, which also may not be as accurate as actually tracking referrals—something a future analysis can explore.